MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 For the current GA version:

-- If your previously installed version of the client was 1.26.6.0 or earlier, rerun the scanner installation command with [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner).
+- Rerun the scanner installation command with [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner).
 Your configuration settings for the scanner and repositories will be retained.
 Reinstalling the scanner grants the scanner service account delete permissions for the scanner database, which will be required for reports.

 For the preview version:

-- If your previously installed version of the client was 1.26.6.0 or earlier, run [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner) after installing the client.
+- Run [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner) after installing the client.
 Your configuration settings for the scanner and repositories will be retained.
 Running this cmdlet is required to update the database schema for the scanner and if required, the scanner service account is also granted delete permissions for the scanner database.
 Until you run this update cmdlet, the scanner does not run.

 ## Uninstalling the Azure Information Protection client